Barckwords

 https://www.goodreads.com/review/show/8145750166

-Qui Xiaolong.
-I have read two others and have two more on my near bookshelf.
+by Qui Xiaolong.
+I have read two others and have two more on my shelf.

-In some ways it is the one that I enjoyed the most so far, probably because I am
+In some ways this first one I have enjoyed the most so far, probably

 become a minor celebrity is one of the ways they do it.